-10 Low-Fat Foods That Are Bad for Your Health
+Low Fat Foods That Are Bad for You

 Components of a balanced diet include different servings of foods that are a source of carbohydrates, proteins, fiber, vitamins, minerals, water, and fats.
 All these essential compounds are required by the body in different proportions and quantities.
 Excess of anyone can alter the health negatively and lead to various health problems.
 Thus, consuming fresh fruits, vegetables, legumes, and other whole foods will make up a healthy balanced diet.
 We offer vegetarian, vegan, and other healthy diet options like pescatarian meal plan at affordable prices.

 Amongst all, fats are the most speculated food compounds.
 They are considered a reason for health issues like heart diseases, cholesterol, obesity, etc., which is not wrong.
 Excess of anything is bad, and so are fats.
 But we fail to understand that fats are also one of the most important nutrients which the body needs in an adequate amount.
 Fats provide energy to the body for various internal and external activities, it keeps the skin soft and healthy.
 Fat is needed for the absorption of fat-soluble vitamins, and it also makes a protective layer for the nerve tissues.
 Hence, consuming fat-rich foods in adequate quantities is a must for good health.
 Our hardworking nutritionists extend to provide a wide range of diet and weekly meal plans on a budget.
 You can choose whichever plan suits your health and lifestyle goals.